Student Research Programs at VCU

 VCU Engineering: Dean’s Undergraduate Research Initiative - DURI

-Dean’s Undergraduate Research Initiative (DURI) aims to broaden the undergraduate student research experience and provide opportunities for graduate students and postdoctoral fellows to develop skills in mentoring at the VCU School of Engineering under the leadership of our faculty.
+Dean’s Undergraduate Research Initiative (DURI) aims to broaden the undergraduate student research experience and provide opportunities for graduate students and postdoctoral fellows to develop skills in mentoring at the VCU College of Engineering under the leadership of our faculty.
 DURI invites undergraduate engineering students to apply for a one year fellowship, which will begin in the spring of 2014.
 DURI fellows will receive course credit for their spring semester research commitment (10-12 hours/week) and they will be expected to work full time during the summer semester (i.e., 40 hours/week) for which they will receive a $2,500 stipend.
 The one-year program will continue into the fall semester, and the stipend will be $1,500.

 VCU Wilder School of Government and Public Affairs: Undergraduate Research Opportunities Program